 Groups are divided up according to their rising grade level, from Pre-K through 5th grade.
 Older teenagers are needed to help lead the groups and activities.

 Volunteers – both adult and teenagers – are needed to make the week possible.
 Please consider volunteering as a group leader, classroom helper, snack helper, photographer, decorating/set up volunteer, or substitute volunteer.
 We can’t have VBS without volunteers!
 It’s a fun week for volunteers as well as children, and the time commitment is only 3 hours a day for just one week out of the summer, or even just one morning!
-For more information on how you can help, contact our VBS Coordinator, Laura Zakrzewski or speak with Father Jay.
+For more information on how you can help, contact our VBS Coordinator, Laura Zakrzewski, or contact the Parish Office.

 Space is limited, so register early.
 The program is open to non-parishioners as well, so bring your friends!